Waps61/Yazz_Winddisplay_ESP32/README.md

             SoftSerial on 4800 Bd

   Hardware setup:
-  The ESP32 has 3 Rx/Tx ports and has to be set to Serial2
+  The ESP32 has 3 Rx/Tx portsand has to be set to Serial2

   Wiring Diagram (for NMEA0183 to NMEA0183 device):
   ESP32      | NMEA device